Wild Garlic Risotto

 - Once this is achieved add the wild garlic leaves and mix in thoroughly, then take off the heat and add the crème fraîche and parmesan to the pot, give it one stir.
 Let rest for about 4 minutes then stir to incorporate thoroughly.

 - Plate to one side of dish, cabbage to the left and garnish with wild garlic flowers.

 We often have this with a balsamic glaze which really adds a depth of flavour to the dish.

 What was also really satisfying is this is the way that I’ve made risotto ever since reading Locatelli’s ‘Made in Italy’ and when we recently watched the BBC programme ‘Remarkable Places to Eat: Venice’ and Fred Sirieix and Angela Hartnett visited Trattoria al Gatto Nero and were surprised by how risotto was cooked there, I was thinking was there any other way, this is how it should be done.

-As I was told I make nonna’s risotto!
+As I was shown on the programme it turns out that I was making nonna’s risotto!

 If you want to help and support this blog and my other projects (Indie Publishers and Indie Bookshops) you could become a Patreon which would help pay for my hosting, domain names, streaming services, and the occasional bag of popcorn to eat while watching films.

 If you can’t support with a monthly subscription a tip at my Ko-Fi is always appreciated, as is buying things from my Ko-Fi Shop.